Grahams Grove, Penhorn, Westphal & Main Active Transportation Connections

 Project Overview

-Improvements are being considered for several streets in Dartmouth, including portions of the Highway 111 interchange, Main Street, Tacoma Drive, Prince Albert Road, Harris Road, and more.
+Active transportation improvements are being considered for several streets in Dartmouth, including portions of the Highway 111 interchange, Main Street, Tacoma Drive, Prince Albert Road, Harris Road, and more.

 For this project, a “complete streets” approach will be applied in order to “meet the needs of all ages, abilities and travel modes in the design and maintenance of streets”.
-As one of the Foundational Policies of the Integrated Mobility Plan, the complete streets approach uses a holistic, flexible, and context-sensitive approach to designing new streets or changes to existing streets.
+As one of the foundational policies of the Integrated Mobility Plan, the complete streets approach uses a holistic, flexible, and context-sensitive approach to designing new streets or changes to existing streets.
 Designs will prioritize pedestrians and cyclists while also considering transit, accessibility, urban forestry, vehicle traffic, and other factors.

 The goals of the project are to make the following connections: